Home » Invaders » Fish » Tubenose Goby

 Range

-Outside its native range, the tubenose goby is most abundant in the St. Clair River and Lake St. Clair.
-It is also found in Lake Erie, in Lake Superior at Thunder Bay,Ontario, and in Duluth Harbor, Minnesota.
+Outside its native range, the Tubenose Goby is most abundant in the St. Clair River and Lake St. Clair.
+It is also found in Lake Erie and in Lake Superior in Thunder Bay, Ontario, and in Duluth Harbor, Minnesota.
 The fish has occasionally been sighted in the St. Lawrence River near Kingston, and in Lake Huron.

-Impact of Tubenose Goby
+Impacts of Tubenose Goby

-It’s not yet known how tubenose goby may affect native species, but scientists are concerned about the possible long-term effects of the fish’s choice of habitat and diet.
+It’s not yet known how Tubenose Goby may affect native species, but scientists are concerned about the possible long-term effects of the fish’s choice of habitat and diet.

-• Tubenose goby eat bottom-dwelling fish and compete with them for food.
+• Tubenose Goby eat bottom-dwelling fish and compete with them for food.

 • The fish may also eat and compete for food with other fish species that spawn in near shore areas of lakes and rivers.

-• While round goby eat invasive zebra and quagga mussels, tubenose goby do not.
+• While Round Goby eat invasive zebra and quagga mussels, Tubenose Goby do not.

-To prevent the spread of this invasive species, the Ontario government has banned the possession of live tubenose goby, including its use as a baitfish.
+To prevent the spread of this invasive species, the Ontario government has banned the possession of live Tubenose Goby, including its use as a baitfish.

 How to Identify Tubenose Goby

-Tubenose Goby (Invasive)
+Tubenose Goby © Joe Tomelleri

 (Proterorhinus semilunaris)